AA Pension Scheme

 Tell us who matters to you

 The Scheme was established to help you build up benefits for your retirement.
 However, in certain circumstances it will also provide benefits for the people who matter to you in the event of your death.
-The actual benefits payable will depend on whether you are a deferred member or drawing your pension but may include a cash sum for your nominated beneficiaries and pensions for eligible dependants.
+The actual benefits payable will depend on whether you are a deferred member or drawing your pension, but may include a cash sum for your nominated beneficiaries and pensions for eligible dependants.

 Where a cash sum is paid, the recipients will be chosen at the discretion of the Trustee.
 In this way the benefit can be paid tax free and does not form part of your estate for Inheritance Tax purposes.
 When the Trustee makes its decision, it will consider the beneficiaries you have nominated on your Expression of Wish Form (although your wishes are not binding on the Trustee).